-Towards the end of our preparations for departing, we had a sail made, specially by a local sail maker, for the boat.
-It is what is called a “storm sail” and it sits in its own bag at the base of the mast, has its own track on the main mast, and is built very strongly with a thick cloth.
-It is used for when the winds at sea get up above 40 miles an hour.
-In these types of winds, a sailor focuses more on reducing sail to steady the boat and to be safe for crew.
+Towards the end of our preparations for departing, we had a sail made, specially by a local sailmaker, for the boat.
+It is what is called a “storm sail” and it sits in its own bag at the base of the mast, has its own track on the mainmast, and is built very strongly with a thick cloth.
+It is used when the winds at sea get up above 40 miles an hour.
+In these types of winds, a sailor focuses more on reducing sail to steady the boat and to be safe for the crew.
 When winds get really strong, the voyage becomes rough and the “storm sail” is put up to steady the boat and still make a little movement forward.

-The sail was made by the sail maker and the track was put on the mast.
-We were ready to have the sail maker come out to fit the sail.
-I headed down to the boat and an elderly man, moving along very jauntily came to the boat with the sail in its sail bag over his shoulder.
+The sail was made by the sailmaker and the track was put on the mast.
+We were ready to have the sailmaker come out to fit the sail.
+I headed down to the boat and an elderly man, moving along very jauntily, came to the boat with the sail in its sail bag over his shoulder.
 He asked permission to come aboard, he fitted the sail and he was done.
-He kept looking at me, remember I was 24 or so and had just fitted a “storm sail,” which meant I was heading out to sea for a long time.
-As he was packing his gear to go, he asked me if I wast heading out for long.
+He kept looking at me, remembering I was 24 or so and had just fitted a “storm sail,” which meant I was heading out to sea for a long time.
+As he was packing his gear to go, he asked me if I was heading out for long.
 I told him that the plan was to sail around the world.
-He paused and said, “I did that a couple of times, mind if i give you a piece of advice?”
+He paused and said, “I did that a couple of times, mind if I give you a piece of advice?”
 “No,” I said and eagerly sat down to hear what this man had to say.

 He told me how he had sailed all over the world and had served on some of the last sailing merchant ships that were going around the horn and such.

 Then he got to his piece of advice, “When sailing long distances, always look forward to the new horizon.
-That is the direction to which your future lies.
+That is the direction in which your future lies.
 Never justify your future with your past.
-Use the past to learn for the future, mistakes are the sailors way of learning, if you survive them.”
+Use the past to learn for the future, mistakes are the sailors’ way of learning if you survive them.”

 With that, he wished me well and wished that my “Sails will always be full.”

 How does this affect my business of helping people create the travel of their dreams?
-I see myself as the Sail Maker, stitching together an itinerary for each client that looks forward in what the client enjoys, wishes to experience, and with a few unexpected surprises along the way.
+I see myself as the Sailmaker, stitching together an itinerary for each client that looks forward to what the client enjoys, wishes to experience, and with a few unexpected surprises along the way.
 I also love to tell stories!